ryanthomas92/angular-books-crud-lab/README.md

 * The books API is set up with RESTful routes, so follow RESTful routing conventions.
 You can test endpoints with Postman or cURL, or by setting up a simple request to trigger them.
 * Look at (`console.log`) the data you get back from each `$http` request!
 * If you want to change the page url from within a controller, you'll have to interact with the routing setup a little.
 Inject the [`$location`](https://docs.angularjs.org/api/ng/service/$location) service into your controller, and use its `path` method.
+You will probably want to do this with the BooksShowController, so `$location` is included there.

     * <details><summary>click for example</summary>